joelhawksley/identity/talks/2021/slides.md

 ^ github / github / github

-^ It seems like every time I give a talk people want to know our stats
+^ and it's a big app

-^ So here are a few...
+^ here are a few stats

 ---

-# 10s of k's requests/second
+# 10k's requests/second

 ^ Our app serves tens of thousands of requests per second